 Unlike the past, where chicken would grow to be about three or four pounds, today's industry standards have halved the time it takes to grow a chicken to six pounds.
 While scientists still do not have a conclusive answer to why the chickens are suffering from this muscle disorder, it's clear that is has something to do with the new farm techniques we didn't use over fifty years ago.

-The condition, which ups fat content in chickens to 224 percent, means that the extra fat in your chicken is more than usual, making the chicken breast average out more fat and calories than its non-striped counterparts.
+The condition, which ups fat content in chickens to 224 percent, changes the nutritional value of the chicken in one way.
+It means that the extra fat in your chicken is more than usual, making the chicken breast average out more fat and calories than its non-striped counterparts.

 And while the white lines aren't bad for you and don't pose any food safety concerns, the meat quality itself isn't as tasty as their non-striped counterparts.
 The additional fat means that the chicken is less tender.
 Plus, the fatty white stripes affect how much marinade the meat will absorb.
 So while it's safe to eat, it's not the best chicken there is.

 Not only does the white striping affect how the chicken meat reacts to marinades, but the appearance of the white stripes is also turning customers off.
 In a study conducted by the University of Arkansas and Texas A&M, 50 percent of consumers stated that they wouldn't buy chicken with noticeable white striping.
 And I'm totally with them.